 |Newlyn's seaplane base, 1918: a Short 184 floatplane under power|

-My new book, 'Cornwall In The First World War', was recently published by Truran.
+My new book, 'Cornwall In The First World War', was published by Truran last month.
 With 112 pages and 100 images, you'll find it in bookshops across the Duchy and on line at Waterstones with free UK post: http://bit.ly/I47c9p

 The First World War affected every Cornish town and village; no-one stayed untouched.
 At the outbreak in August 1914 thousands joined the colours, while Cornwall soon became a vital part of Britain’s all-consuming war effort.
 Ships of the Royal Navy, aircraft, even airships arrived to defend the sea lanes off the coastline, in a brutal campaign against marauding German submarines.
 On the home front, for four gruelling years Cornish men and women worked tirelessly to support those fighting in distant battles overseas.